obonaventure/cnp3/book/network/network.rst

 Class C	 `110`	     24 bits	2,097,152  	256 (:math:`2^8`)
 =======  ==========  =========  =============	=============

 However, these three classes of addresses were not flexible enough.
 A class `A` subnet was too large for most organisations and a class `C` subnet was too small.
 Flexibility was added by the introduction of `variable-length subnets` in :rfc:`1519`.
-With `variable-length` subnets, the subnet identifier can have any size from `1` to `31` bits. `Variable-length` subnets allow the network operators to use a subnet that matches the number of hosts that will be placed inside the subnet.
+With `variable-length` subnets, the subnet identifier can have any size from `1` to `31` bits. `Variable-length` subnets allow the network operators to use a subnet that better matches the number of hosts that are placed inside the subnet.
 A subnet identifier or IPv4 prefix is usually [#fnetmask]_ represented as `A.B.C.D/p` where `A.B.C.D` is the network address obtained by concatenating the subnet identifier with a host identifier containing only `0` and `p` is the length of the subnet identifier in bits.
 The table below provides examples of IP subnets.

 ============== 	==========  ============  ===============
 Subnet      	Number of   Smallest      Highest